doub1ejack/git-timeline/README.md

 * Nov 05, 1914 (ww1): Britain and France declare war on the Ottoman Empire.

 * May 7, 1915 (ww1): The British ocean liner Lusitania is torpedoed by a German U-boat off the southern coast of Ireland.
 It sinks in just 18 minutes, and nearly 1,200 people are killed, including 128 U.S. citizens.

+* Nov 11, 1918 (ww1): Germany and the Allies conclude an armistice based largely on Wilson’s Fourteen Points.